parameter-network/branding/guidelines/brand-guidelines.md

 - Modify the parentheses `( )`
 - Remove or isolate individual characters
 - Rotate, skew, stretch, or crop the logo
+- Add shadows, outlines, or visual effects
+- Animate the logo without explicit approval

+The logo must always be used **exactly as provided**.

 ---